JJLongoria/aura-helper-package-generator/README.md

     - String | Array\<String\>
   - **outputFolder**: Folder to save the created files
     - String
-  - **options**: Package Generator options to choose the options to merge
-    - PackageGeneratorOptions

 ### **Return:**
 Object with the merge result including the paths of the merged files